Deepen Your Knowledge: specialization courses

 Practice

-14 Hours
+14 hours

-• Making traditional direct dough with double leavening and with preferment: differences and similarities compared to the traditional recipe
+• Making traditional direct dough with double leavening and with preferment: differences and similarities to the traditional recipe

-• Stretching the dough with Neapolitan technique
+• Disk drafting using the Neapolitan technique

-• Analysis of the characteristics of the finished product
+• Analysis of finished product characteristics

 Read more